less/less-docs/content/usage/command-line-usage.md

 #### Beta releases of lessc

-Periodically, as new functionality is being developed, lessc builds will be published to npm, tagged as.
-These builds will _not_ be published as a `@latest` official release, and will typically have a build number or alpha/beta/release candidate designation.
+Periodically, as new functionality is being developed, lessc builds will be published to npm, tagged as beta.
+These builds will _not_ be published as a `@latest` official release, and will typically have beta in the version (use `lessc -v` to get current version).

-Since patch releases are non-breaking we will publish patch releases immediately and alpha/beta/candidate versions will be published as minor or major version upgrades (we endevour since 1.4.0 to follow [semantic versioning](http://semver.org/)).
+Since patch releases are non-breaking we will publish patch releases immediately and alpha/beta/candidate versions will be published as minor or major version upgrades (we endeavour since 1.4.0 to follow [semantic versioning](http://semver.org/)).

 #### Installing an unpublished development version of lessc